tomasstolker/ARTES/docs/input.rst

    4. opacity_molecules: Pressure temperature dependent gas opacities with equilibrium chemistry mixing ratios.

    5. opacity_dhs: DHS or Mie opacities and scattering matrices.
-This wrapper calls ComputePart, a tool developed by `Michiel Min <http://www.exoclouds.com/>`_.
+This wrapper calls `ComputePart`, a tool developed by `Michiel Min <http://www.exoclouds.com/>`_.

       In case a segmentation fault appears when running this routine, then try: